eclipse-archived/ceylon-lang.org/documentation/1.1/tour/initialization.md

 <!-- try: -->
     String name = "Trompon";

-    class Elephant(name=package.name) {
+    class Elephant(name = package.name) {
         String name;
     }

 ## Multiple inheritance and "linearization"

-There's a good reason why `super` always refers to a super*class*, and never to a super*interface*.

 Ceylon features a restricted kind of multiple inheritance often called _mixin inheritance_.
 Some languages with multiple inheritance or even mixin inheritance feature so-called "depth-first" member resolution or linearization where all supertypes of a class are arranged into a linear order.
-We believe that this model is arbitrary and fragile.
+We believe that this model is unacceptably arbitrary and fragile.

 Ceylon doesn't perform any kind of linearization of supertypes.
 The order in which types appear in the `satisfies` clause is never significant.
 The only